Grade 5 at the Wareham Middle School

 The Wareham Middle School has no tolerance for those who verbally/physically mistreat others including language or behaviors that attempt to diminish a member of our community based on race, religion, gender, or sexual orientation.
 We are VIKING STRONG!

 School begins on Wednesday, August 28, 2019.
 The first day is half day, 7:30 A.M.-10:02 A.M.
 The regular school day for students is 7:40 A.M. to 2:02 P.M.
 Please come prepared with a notebook and a pencil/pen.
 On Wednesday, August 28, 2019, all students are to report directly to their assigned homerooms.
 Staff and student council members will be about the building to assist students.
 During the first few days of school, teachers may provide students with a supply list.

 It is extremely important that you take time to review, complete, and return the required forms by Wednesday, September 4, 2019.
 Please print clearly and make sure you have the correct phone number, as this is our primary means of getting important information to you throughout the year.

 Between 7:30 A.M. and 7:40 A.M., all parents/guardians who are dropping of their children must do so at or near the auditorium/gymnasium entrance to the middle school (door # 9).
 This entrance is located close to the Town Hall parking lot.

 Parents dropping off their children should use the driveway between the basketball courts and the Multi Service Center which directly leads to the student drop off area.
 Parents should then exit via the driveway near the Multi Service Center.
 Staff will continue to monitor Viking Drive and the student drop off area to ensure student/parent safety.
-Students arriving before 7:30 A.M. must report to the cafeteria.
+Students arriving before 7:30 A.M. must report to the auditorium.

 All large busses will unload at the front entrance to the middle school.
 Some buses will also unload near the student drop-off area.
 Any student being dropped off after 7:40 A.M. must use the main entrance to the school.